TGG Podcast #35: Phil Giles - Staying ahead of the curve at Brentford

 Written by Training Ground Guru — January 28, 2022

-DESPITE having had one of the lowest revenues in the Championship (aside from player sales) Brentford are now playing in the Premier League for the first time in their history.
+DESPITE having one of the lowest revenues in the Championship (aside from player sales) Brentford gained promotion to the Premier League in 2021 for the first time in their history and have stayed there.

-The story of how they got there is one of innovation, clever use of data and investment in people.
+Their story is one of innovation, clever use of data and investment in people.
 We found out more about this from their Director of Football, Phil Giles, in Episode #35 of the TGG Podcast.

 How did you get started in football?

 Phil Giles: Most people leave school and think, 'What am I going to do?'
 My skillset was in mathematics and that’s what I did as a degree.
 I thought, ‘How can you combine maths and football?’

 There was very little detailed statistical work on football data that would be used by clubs at that time, so that wasn’t an option.
 In those days betting was the only way, so I went and applied to be a football trader at Spreadex, pricing games, taking bets, hedging bets, trying to win for the company.

 I did that for two years and enjoyed it and learnt quite a lot, but wasn’t really using a lot of the mathematical background I’d got.
 In 2007 I saw an advert to work for Smartodds, owned by Matthew Benham, and went in and did much more of the mathematical stuff there.

 I was set the challenge of, ‘If you know all the data that happened from previous games, how would you work out what will happen in the next one?’
 One thing led to another and he (Benham) asked me to get involved with Brentford.